bfy22/Recipe-App/README.md

 ## Overview

 Recipe Matrix is a web application designed to help users manage their favorite recipes.
-It allows users to to search and save their favorite recipes in their account for easy access.
+It allows users to search and save their favorite recipes in their account for easy access.
 Built with a focus on simplicity and usability, the app provides a seamless experience for recipe enthusiasts.

 ## Features